 - Criminal Justice

 Located in the town of Ellensburg, Central Washington University was founded as a teacher's college in 1891.
-The College of the Sciences offers a Bachelor of Arts (BA) in Law and Justice with coursework covering legal research, ethics, civil practice, community corrections, family law, legal writing and basic mediation.
-Graduate students can pursue a Master of Science in Law and Justice through a 45-credit Advanced Professional program or a 60-credit Basic Career program.
+The College of the Sciences offers a Bachelor of Arts (BA) in Law and Justice with coursework covering legal research, ethics, community corrections, family law, legal writing and basic mediation.
+Graduate students can pursue a Master of Science in Law and Justice as a working professional with 60 credits and a final exam with oral defense.
+A second option, also 60 credits, requires a thesis or research project.
 Graduate coursework includes topics such as legal liability, constitutional issues and research methods.